Fangwq/Machine-Learning/README.md

 #Machine Learning
-The code here is for Stanford-Machine-Learning class teached by .
+The code here is for Stanford-Machine-Learning class teached by Andrew Ng.
 And it is written in python.
-It is my first time to upload my code in github.Comments and suggestions are warmly welcomed.
+It is my first time to upload my code in github.
+Comments and suggestions are warmly welcomed.